-- A cold boot is restarting the TV after a complete shutdown.
+- A cold boot restarts the TV after a complete shutdown.

 You can run a cold reboot by two methods:

-Another trick of doing it is by unplugging your TV from the switchboard and plugging it again after 30 seconds.
+- Another trick for doing it is by unplugging your TV from the switchboard and plugging it in again after 30 seconds.

 If these hacks don’t resolve the problems, you must check for the app and firmware of your Samsung TV.

 - Hold on to the Smart Hub button and open the Features tab.

 - Search for the App that’s causing trouble, then push the Enter key for some time.

 - A Sub Menu will come on your screen, from where you’ve to go Update Apps.

 - You’ll have the list of apps that require updates.